 Cavaillon melons are available mid-summer into the fall.

 The Cavaillon melon is most often eaten raw, either as a dessert or wrapped in prosciutto or local hams as an appetizer.
-Use Cavaillon melon where recipes call for Canteloupe.
+Use Cavaillon melon where recipes call for muskmelon or canteloupe.
 Puree Cavaillon melon and diced cucumber with ice cubes for a simple refreshing beverage.
 Blend Cavaillon melon, yogurt, minced ginger, mint and lime together and serve chilled as a soup.
 Alternate chunks of Cavaillon melon, slices of prosciutto and salty cheese such as feta or mozzarella on a skewer, then top with pesto or a basil oil.
 Store at room temperature until fully ripe or refrigerate to extend the shelf-life.

 Cavaillon, France is regarded as the Provencal capital of the European Cantaloupe, and for which the "melon de Cavaillon" is named.
 From spring through late summer, Cavaillon melons are available in fresh produce markets in Provencal France.
 Author Alexandre Dumas loved the melons so much that he donated a copy of all 194 pieces of his works to the Cavaillon library, in exchange he asked his payment be 12 Cavaillion melons each year for the duration of his life.

 The Cavaillon melon was cultivated from seeds brought from Cantalupo, Italy to Provence, France in the 14th century.
 Seeds made their way to Cavaillion via Charles VIII who brought them back from the gardens of the Popes near Rome in Cantelupo, Italy.
 Though the melon is grown in North America, true Cavaillon melons must grow in the Provence region to receive official Cavaillon dedication.

-Recipes that include Cavaillon Melons.
+Recipes that include Cavaillon Melon.
 One is easiest, three is harder.